dr-leo/pandaSDMX/doc/usage.rst

 pass an optional ``cache`` keyword argument to ``Request()`` constructor.
 If given, it must be a dict whose items will be passed to ``requests_cache.install_cache`` function.
 Use it if you want to cache SDMX messages in databases such as MongoDB, Redis or SQLite.
-Read through the `requests-cache`` docs for further information.
+See the `requests-cache`` docs for further information.

 Loading a file instead of requesting it via http
 ::::::::::::::::::::::::::::::::::::::::::::::::::::